2023 New Zealand Women's National League

-The 2023 New Zealand Women's National League is the third scheduled season of the new National League since its restructuring in 2021; the 2021 National League was cancelled due to the COVID-19 pandemic in northern regions.
-The 2023 season will be the twenty-first season of national women's football and will again be a hybrid season.
-The competition will feature four teams from the NRFL Premiership representing the Northern Conference, Central Football and two Capital Football federation sides representing the Central Conference, and Canterbury United Pride and Southern United representing the Southern Conference.
+The 2023 New Zealand Women's National League was the third scheduled season of the new National League since its restructuring in 2021; the 2021 National League was cancelled due to the COVID-19 pandemic in northern regions.
+The 2023 season was the twenty-first season of national women's football and would again be a hybrid season.
+The competition featured four teams from the NRFL Premiership representing the Northern Conference, Central Football and two Capital Football federation sides representing the Central Conference, and Canterbury United Pride and Southern United representing the Southern Conference.

 Qualifying league

 2023 NRFL Premiership

 Eight teams are competing in the league – the top seven teams from the previous season and the promoted side from the 2022 NRF Championship.
 The promoted team is Hibiscus Coast as winners of the NRF Championship.
 They replaced Tauranga City.